Right Above It

 "Right Above It" is a hip hop song by American rapper Lil Wayne, released as the first single off his eighth studio album, I Am Not a Human Being (2010).
 The song features vocals from Canadian and Young Money rapper Drake, and is produced by American hip-hop producer Kane Beatz.
 The song is also written by rapper and producer Andrew Canton.
 The song achieved reasonable chart success, particularly in the United States where it peaked at number 6 on the Billboard Hot 100 and number one on the Hot Digital Songs chart, and also charted modestly internationally.

 Upon its release, the song received generally positive reviews from critics, who complimented its confident, upbeat tone and the performances of both rappers, with many praising it as a highlight off the album.
-The song was later certified 4× platinum by the Recording Industry Association of America for sales of 4 million equivalent units.
+The song was later certified 5× platinum by the Recording Industry Association of America for sales of 5 million equivalent units.

 The song serves as the opening theme for the HBO series Ballers, starring Dwayne Johnson.

 Background

 Along with all of the other songs on I Am Not a Human Being, the song was recorded in 2010 prior to Wayne's nine-month prison term for criminal possession of a weapon.
 The song contains a vocal sample from the 2Pac song "Hail Mary": more specifically, it samples the line "I ain't a killer but don't push me".

 The song premiered on August 3, 2010, on the New York urban contemporary radio station Hot 97.
 On the same evening, the show's host Funkmaster Flex conducted an interview with Lil Wayne from Rikers Island prison.
 While discussing I Am Not a Human Being, Lil Wayne announced that the song would be released as a single, although he did not announce a release date at the time.
 The single was officially digitally released in the United States on August 17, 2010.

+A visualizer for the song was released on March 31, 2023.